unixtastic/git-ssh-server/README.md

 chown 987:987 /docker_data/git/git-shell-commands
 chmod 700 /docker_data/git/git-shell-commands
 Add your commands to the above directory.
-You might want to start with list, which you can find under /usr/share/doc on most git clients
+You might want to start with list, which you can find under /usr/share/doc on most git client machines.

 Notes:
 ======